 These grow systems are sold in a variety of hydroponics kits, many of which include a self contained growing reservoir.
 Each kit includes everything you need to start your homegrown hydroponics garden such as LED grow lights, grow lights, and fertilizer.
 The only thing you provide is the water.

 Now you are ready to pick out the vegetables you want to raise.
-Lettuce and tomatoes grow especially well in a self contained hydroponic gardening system.
+Lettuce, basil and tomatoes grow especially well in a self contained hydroponic gardening system.
 Other vegetables that also thrive in this environment are peppers, herbs and cucumbers.